Lido on Ethereum

 Each protocol upgrade and voting is a subject of running full-blown regression test suite.

-As of Q1/2025, Node Operators using the Lido protocol continue to utilize a well-balanced suite of Consensus Layer clients in aggregate.
+As of Q3/2025, Node Operators using the Lido protocol continue to utilize a well-balanced suite of Consensus Layer clients in aggregate.
 Execution Layer diversity significantly improved as a result of Node Operator commitments to reduce their reliance on Geth as a supermajority client.
-Nethermind remains the dominant Execution Layer client with 38.3% usage, slightly ahead of Geth at 37.0%.
-Its share declined by 3.5% relative to Q4 2024, when it stood at 39.5%.
+Nethermind remains the dominant Execution Layer client with 39.8% usage, slightly ahead of Geth at 37.1%.

 The on-chain delegation was enabled in August 2024.
 Now LDO holders can delegate on Aragon& Snapshot.
 The delegated LDO amounts and delegates' activity can be viewed on the Lido Delegation Public Dashboard.